elves/elvish/website/home.md

 <div class="column">

-# <i class="icon-chat"></i> Join the Community
+# <i class="icon-chat"></i> Join the community

-Join any of the following channels -- they are all all bridged together thanks to [Matrix](https://matrix.org)!
+Join any of the following channels -- they are all bridged together thanks to [Matrix](https://matrix.org)!

 -   Telegram: [Elvish user group](https://t.me/+Pv5ZYgTXD-YaKwcP)